kyma-project/community/internal/proposals/logs/streams/README.md

 - possible to set date format
 - available log levels: ERROR, INFO, FATAL, DEBUG, PANIC, WARN, DPANIC(for development),

+cons:
+-  method `With`, which accepts unlimited arguments but will print only pairs., eg.: `With("a","b","c")` will produce only `a:"b"`
 ## Zerolog

 pros: